vanillasource/jaywire/README.md

 }
 ```

 In this example there is a Database, ServiceA and ServiceB, all of them singletons.
-Singleton here means, that they will only be instantiated once for an MyAppModule instance.
+It is assumed
+that these services / classes are written in the usual Object-Oriented approach by taking all required
+dependencies as constructor parameters.
-Dependencies are "injected" by simply calling the appropriate method and supplying them as parameters to objects.
+These dependencies are then "injected" by simply calling the appropriate methods to get fully constructed
+dependencies and supplying them as parameters to objects.

 You can use the _MyAppModule_ then at the "top" of your application to start processing: